 D. The charter school may use staff development revenue, special grant programs established by the legislature, or another funding source to pay a stipend to a mentor who may be a current or former teacher who has taught at least three (3) years and is not on an improvement plan.
 Other initiatives using such funds. or funds available under Minnesota Statutes, sections 124D.861 and 124D.862, may include:

-1. additional stipends as incentives to mentors of color or who are American Indian;
+1. additional stipends as incentives to mentors who are of color or who are American Indian;

 2. financial supports for professional learning community affinity groups across schools within and between charter schools for teachers from underrepresented racial and ethnic groups to come together throughout the school year;